 We have been asked a number of times, how to calculate the size of the starting pieces of fabric when you want to cut 8 Half Square Triangles at the one time.
 So here it is.
 We also have a video below on how to cut the 8 half square triangles.

-This is the calculation to work out the size of the starting fabric:
+Calculation to work out the size of the starting fabric:

-(the size of your finished block + 7/8″) x2 = size of starting fabric
+The size of your finished block + 7/8″) x 2 = size of starting fabric

 For example if you want your finished block to be 2 1/2″ your calculation will be: